h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ![xgb-max-depth-grid](assets/xgb-max-depth-grid.png)

 We will use four values for `max_depth` based on the results from the previous grid search to try to tune the next parameters.
-We will set `ntrees=500` while using early stopping, the same way we did in the first tutorial and we will try to tune the following three parameters:
+We will set `ntrees=500` while using early stopping, the same way we did in the first self-paced course and we will try to tune the following three parameters:

 1\. **`sample_rate`:** Specifies the row sampling ratio of the training instance (x-axis).
 (Note that this method is sample without replacement.)
 For example, setting this value to 0.5 tells XGBoost to randomly collecte half of the data instances to grow trees.
 This value defaults to 1, and the range is 0.0 to 1.0.
 Higher values may improve training accuracy.
 Test accuracy improves when either columns or rows are sampled.